2.18 Summary

 andOption

-instead of exceptions or error codes. - Memory Safety: Ownership, borrowing, and how Rust prevents common memory errors at compile time.
+instead of exceptions or ambiguous error codes. - Memory Safety: Ownership and borrowing rules that prevent common memory issues at compile time.

-- Expressions vs. Statements: Rust's expression-based syntax and how it differs from C.
+- Expressions vs. Statements: Rust’s expression-based syntax, which differs from C’s more rigid approach.

-- Style and Documentation: Conventions for naming, formatting, and writing documentation with
+- Style and Documentation: Naming conventions, formatting with

 . - Async Support: Rust’s